What is it?

 Sexual comments or behaviour in the workplace are not appropriate, even if some closeness exists between employees or the nature of the work involves nudity or intimate scenes.

-For example, discrimination can be related to race, colour, sex, pregnancy, sexual orientation, civil status, age, religion, political convictions, language, ethnic or national origin, social condition, handicap or the use of a means to cope with this handicap.
+For example, discrimination can be related to race, colour, sex, pregnancy, sexual orientation, gender identity, civil status, age, religion, political convictions, language, ethnic or national origin, social condition, handicap or the use of a means to cope with this handicap.

 Harassment can become criminal when the harassed person fears for their safety, whether physical, psychological or emotional and the perpetrator knows and disregards this.